colinpaicemq/MQTools/README.md

 # MQTools
 A repository of useful bits of Python code for processing IBM MQ.

 These build on the low level MQ services provided by pymqi.

+This code is alpha level - I have tested many areas - but there are going to be areas I havent covered, and Im still finding small problems with formatting etc.

+I would welcome suggestions, comments, and reports of bugs.
+Please contact me at ColinPaiceMQ@GMAIL.COM or raise an issue on GitHub.

+If you want to install it use

+**pip3 -v  install   git+http://github.com/colinpaicemq/MQTools/** and it will install mqtools.

+ to uninstall it use

+ pip3 -v  uninstall mqtools

 These tools covers